graphql/graphql.github.io/site/docs/APIReference-Utilities.md

 ---
-title: Utilties
+title: Utilities
 layout: ../_core/DocsLayout
 category: API Reference
 permalink: /docs/api-reference-utilities/
 ---

-The `graphql/utilites` module contains common useful computations to use with the GraphQL language and type objects.
+The `graphql/utilities` module contains common useful computations to use with the GraphQL language and type objects.

 ```js